 WHEN YOU NEED FULL CUSTODY, EXPERIENCE MATTERS.

 Child custody battles are emotional and intense.
 You need an experienced lawyer with a proven track record for getting clients full custody of their children when it is appropriate.
-Jeff Anderson is board certified in family law by the Texas Board of Legal Specialization and has more than 20 years of experience as a sole custody lawyer in Dallas, Frisco, and Plano.
+Jeff Anderson is board certified in family law by the Texas Board of Legal Specialization and has more 25 years of experience as a sole custody lawyer in Dallas, Frisco, and Plano.

 In Texas there is a strong presumption that joint legal custody should be granted whenever possible.
 Sole legal custody, also known in Texas as ‘sole managing conservatorship’, is also possible, but it is granted only when a court finds that it is in the best interest of the child that one parent is given most of the exclusive rights and responsibilities of decision making.
 This typically only happens if the other parent is deemed not capable or not willing to take part in raising the child or if the parents can’t get along enough to co-parent.
 Since the presumption that both parents should be active in the child’s life is so strong in Texas, sole custody can be very difficult to obtain if it is against the other parent’s will.
 If you are seeking sole custody, an experienced and aggressive sole custody attorney is absolutely critical to help you throughout the process.